thomn/fuzzystringmatch/README.md

     }
 }
 ````
-A custom splitter is a simple function that accepts a string has to return a array of strings.
+A custom splitter is a simple function that accepts a string and has to return an array of strings.

 ## API Reference